 Although clinics and hospitals are safe places, there is an infinity of loopholes that, theoretically, would allow patient data to be exposed more easily.
 Therefore, we have separated some tips so that you can follow and keep your patient's data in complete secrecy, thus contributing to the good reputation of your clinic.

-A medical record must contain information, and among them are patient identification protocol (equivalent to data such as full name and date of birth), anamnesis, medical evolution, therapeutic plan, reports, prescriptions, among others.
+A medical record must contain information, and among them are patient identification protocol (equivalent to data such as full name and date of birth), anamnesis, medical evolution, therapeutic plan, reports, and prescriptions, among others.
 For many years, the way used to prepare a medical record was through paper.
 During or after the consultation, the health professional entered all the information collected from the patient in the paper record, and soon afterward, this document should be safely archived.

 The fact is that this type of medical record has many disadvantages, and most of them concern precisely the confidentiality of information.
 First, let's talk about your storage.
 As the number of calls increases, the space to store documents decreases, and in some cases, there may be a need to find an extra place to store them.
 However, the idea is to leave all medical records in the same place, as this prevents any of them from getting lost and falling into unauthorized hands.